conduktor/conduktor-docs/docs/gateway/concepts/06-Interceptors-and-plugins/index.md

 ---
 sidebar_position: 1
-title: Interceptors and Plugins
+title: Interceptors
-description: Interceptors and Plugins
+description: Interceptors
 ---

-# Interceptors and Plugins
+# Interceptors

 In the Gateway's architecture, there are interceptors and core architecture fatures.